 Nespresso capsules are made of aluminum, an infinitely recyclable material.
 Thanks to its recycling program, Nespresso ensures that the aluminum is repurposed and coffee grounds are composted.
 Every capsule used during the event will be recycled.

 Yes.
 Ecocup glasses that mistakenly end up in the trashcans are retrieved, thoroughly washed and reused.
-We don’t enforce any rule on the matter—rather, we rely on participants’ common sense when it comes time to dispose of their Ecocups at the end of the day.
+We don’t enforce any rules on the matter—, rather, we rely on participants’ common sense when it comes time to dispose of their Ecocups at the end of the day.

 A majority of the signs found onsite are made out of Coroplast, which is non-recyclable.
 Doesn’t that go against your values?

 Coroplast (corrugated polypropylene) panels are recyclable if taken to sorting centres capable of processing them.
-Our team has already planned transportation to Écocentre Lasalle for all Coroplast panels used onsite.
+Our team transports all the Coroplast panels used onsite to Écocentre Lasalle.

 How are badges handled after the event?